 2. Do I have to pay extra expenses if I choose my preferred workshop for car repair?

-Most insurance companies have a compensation schedule for various services and spare parts related to car repair.
+Most value car insurance companies have a compensation schedule for various services and spare parts related to car repair.
 If your repair expenses exceed limits under specified categories, you must pay beyond the amount determined by an insurance company.
 Consulting with your insurance advisor or insurance company for details is a viable option.

 Car owners should choose a workshop option based on their circumstances, like cars and preferred workshops and budgets.
 The above factors may give you better ideas for choosing a suitable alternative.
 At times, a better way to help you pay for your car repairs would be taking out a loan.
 This allows you to easily cover the repair and pay for the loan later